digideskio/cryptography-1/assignment8/C/README.md

 This exercise was implemented in C++ using the GMP library (version 6.0.0a).
 After adjusting the variable `CC` in the `Makefile` to your C++ compiler, a simple `make` should build and run the implementation.

 ## Implementation Details
+Some of the algorithms are recursive.
+A conversion to iterative algorithms could possible result in even greater speed-ups.
 ### EEA.cc
 Contains the simple and extended euclidean algorithm.
 The simple version is implemented iteratively, the extended recursively.

 ### CRT.cc
-Contains the algorithms for the Chinese Remainder Theorem and the exponentiation based upon it.
+Contains the algorithms for the Chinese Remainder Theorem (recursive) and the exponentiation based upon it.

 ## Results
 Run on my computer, the implementation produces the following results: